wilsonify/wilsonify.github.io/content/recipes/GRILLED PEACH SALSA94.md

 1 Cut the peaches into wedges no thicker than an inch.
 You can leave the skin on because

-everybody needs more fiber in their motherfucking diet.
+everybody needs more fiber in their mother diet.
 You should get around 12 wedges out

 of each peach.
 Throw the cut-up peaches in a large bowl with the oil and mix them all together.